 Just because you’re getting older, doesn’t mean you have to let arthritis pain slow you down.
 Our experienced medical team has helped men and women plagued by arthritis pain, reclaim active, pain-free lives.
-Schedule an arthritis consultation with one of Magnolia Medical’s top-rated doctors by calling the office and visit our convenient locations in Milledgeville, Georgia and Eatonton, Georgia.
+Schedule an arthritis consultation with one of Magnolia Medical’s top-rated doctors by calling the office and visit our convenient location in Eatonton, Georgia.

 Arthritis is a disease that causes stiff joints and painful inflammation.
 Its referred to as joint pain, and sometimes even joint disease.
 Arthritis affects 1 in 5 people over the age of 18 in the United States.